 I mean, answer me this: What is the fastest car in the world?

-Well, the SSC Tuatara currently has the highest top speed in a straight line, the Lamborghini Aventador SVJ holds the record lap time on the Nürburgring, while the new Rimac Nevera has the quickest recorded 0-60 mph acceleration time.
+Well, the SSC Tuatara currently has the highest top speed in a straight line, the Lamborghini Aventador SVJ holds the record lap time on the Nürburgring, while the Porsche 918 Spyder apparently had the quickest recorded 0-60 mph acceleration time.

 But, which of them is “the best car”?